 The journey concludes at the western coast of India at the port town of Cochin.
 Popular for Dutch and Jewish influences, Cochin is the land of spices and Chinese fishing nets.
 Home to Kerala’s fabled backwaters, the roots of history run even deeper in Cochin to support the skyscrapers of modernity, much like the tallest of coconut palms that tirelessly line the coastal city.

-As the crusty plateau softens at the edge of the Arabian sea, the undulating Western Ghats brace the gusting winds.
+The crusty plateau softens at the edge of the Arabian sea, the undulating Western Ghats brace the gusting winds.
 The first showers awaken the tropical birds.
+Skyscrapers and metropolitan roads fade away into a golden flatland.
 The ancient temple rocks are moistened black for weeks at a stretch, and the age-old stepwells hold within them a hundred stories of the women who once roamed their stairways.

 This journey is the gateway into the western fringe of India, right up to the edge of the mainland, across the many rivers that drain the tropical forests.
 The marks of civilisation fade in and out of view, as they slip into caves of history, Mughal monuments, UNESCO world heritage sites and relics from India’s colonial past.